Why Every HR Team Needs AI-Powered Onboarding in 2026

 - Supporting diversity and inclusion initiatives

-According to a study by Gartner, employees who participate in mentorship programs are 5 times more likely to be promoted than those who do not.
+According to a study by Gartner, employees who participate in mentoring programs are five times more likely to be promoted than those who do not.
 In big organizations, a well-structured mentorship program isn’t just helpful, it’s a game-changer.
 It opens doors for career growth, nurtures future leaders, and keeps top talent moving forward.

 Establishing a Framework